Jayshil-Patel/COVID-Detection-Using-NN/README.md

 >The model is trained using 250+ images of globally available COVID-19 patient’s X-rays and normal images.
 The model can categorize the X-Ray (i.e find the patient is positive or negative) with an accuracy of 96.88% which is as close as to the RTPCR test.
 Time taken to get output is just in a fraction of seconds whereas the RT-PCR test can deliver a reliable diagnosis in three hours and the cost of CNN-based covid detection can be remarkably less.
 This is by no means a production-ready solution, it just provides basic information about the positives and negatives classification.

+## Literature review

+This report is based on the project by Hindwai’s International journal of biomedical engineering.
+It uses deep learning to train the model for COVID-19 detection, the images used here were rooted in Github’s profile.
+This is an open-source library used for research purposes for the same COVID detection.
+This repository contains training and validation folders for both normal and COVID positive patient’s chest X-Ray.
+The Patient’s X-Ray, which was supposed to be tested, was classified into these two binaries, i.e. normal and positive.

+The model consists of a [.py](https://github.com/Jayshil-Patel/COVID-Detection-Using-NN/blob/master/final_code.py) file that contains the model and trained epochs.
+The model here is trained with the same [dataset](https://github.com/Jayshil-Patel/COVID-Detection-Using-NN/tree/master/CovidDataset) mentioned earlier.
+For writing, this.py file prerequisites are python, machine learning, deep learning, and neural networks.
+Due to shortage of time, and vast scope of these subjects all of them could not be fulfilled so all knowledge we have comprises in this project, and topics learned are used in this project.